whereiswhere/LightPod/README.md

 Light Pod loads and reads the same songs that LightOS' Music tool does, that is, you add songs to Light Pod by using [Light Phone Dashboard](https://dashboard.thelightphone.com).

-Additonally, Light Pod could also read songs from the Music folder (sdcard/Music/), they will be merged with Light Phone Dashboard source.
+Additonally, Light Pod could also read songs from the Music folder (sdcard/Music/), they will be merged with Light Phone Dashboard source. **Not all audio format supported**

 ## Download
 Download the .apk file in the [Release](https://github.com/whereiswhere/LightPod/releases) page